 Don’t forget Phase 2!
 This is the phase that tends to be more sluggish and you do not want to activate Phase 1 without supporting Phase 2.

 Choose Phase 1 and 2 activators from this sister post.
 Or, choose a formula.
 It’s essential to get all essential amino acids during a cleanse.
 Your liver needs all of them, in sufficient amounts.

 The why, how, and who of fasting

-Why?
 When you fast, even overnight, your body uses up your stored sugar (glycogen).
 This usually takes 8-10 hours.
-Afterwards, you dig into your fat cells for energy, which releases toxins.
+Afterward, you dig into your fat cells for energy, which releases toxins.
 It also turns on autophagy (pronounced aw-toff-a-gee), which is when your cells clean out debris.
 The longer you fast, the more time you have for autophagy.
-For those with GI microbial overgrowth, you’ll get more waves of your migrating motor complex, a sweep-out cleanse of your small intestine.
+For those with GI microbial overgrowth, you’ll get more waves of your migrating motor complex (MMC) which is a sweeping out of your small intestine.

-How?
-There are so many approaches.
-My favorite approach is: fast each night for 16 hours, a form of intermittent fasting (IF).
+There are many approaches.
+My favorite is: fast each night for 16 hours, a form of intermittent fasting (IF).
 This gives you up to 8 hours after glycogen is used up for digging into fat stores, autophagy, and MMC action.
 You can also fast for a longer period of time as part of a cleanse, like 1 – 5 days.
 Get medical supervision for these longer fasts.